DSpace/RestContract/epersonregistrations.md

 }
 ```

-Requires query parameter 'type' set with either 'register' or 'forgot' value, depending on the action requested.
+Requires query parameter 'accountRequestType' set with either 'register' or 'forgot' value, depending on the action requested.

 No other properties can be set (e.g. the name cannot be defined)
 If successful, an email will be sent with a token allowing the user to continue the registration